yuvaang13/yuvaang13/README.md

 mindgate — open-source productivity app
 ai/ml projects — lots of experiments with models, apis, and rag
 infinit ai - an ai-powered stem tutor built to make learning more personalized and accessible.
-competition math — prob too many math problems
+competition math — shi ton of math problems

 mostly using **Python, Java, PyTorch, and whatever else I need.**